van001/lesscode/readme.md

 #### Function-naming

+> Will the real slim shaddy, please standup, please standup...

 Name makes a huge difference.
 Just looking at the function name we should be able to tell on what category it applies, what it does and what is the arity.
 I suggest we name functions as
 ```